 When you read about deadlifts and squats, your mind immediately takes you to exercises that put an even force on both sides of the body - but it's rarely both sides of the body that are exerting equal force as you work through the range of movement that's required.

 Why?
 Well, muscle imbalances are extremely common.
-They can occur for countless reasons - from the fact that we have dominant hand right through to the shoulder that we carry a bag on.
+They can occur for countless reasons - from the fact that we have a dominant hand right through to the shoulder that we carry a bag on.

 When you work out with dumbbells, you are forced to exert the same amount of pressure on both sides.
 By isolating limbs with dumbbells, you're performing 'unilateral training' - a way of working out that corrects muscle imbalances and can help to reduce that chance of injury.